WYMONDHAM

 Bell Cottage Wymondham |

 And finally, do not miss Wymondham railway station.
 Built in 1845 and on the Norwich to Ely line, the station once employed over 100 staff!
 The station still links Norwich, London, Cambridge and the Midlands with train services.
-This award wining station has been restored and one of its buildings houses a railway museum.
-There is also a "Brief Encounter" themed restaurant, complete with stations masters lounge (can be hired out) and a tea-room. |
+This award wining station has been restored and there is a railway themed restaurant, called ' Station Bistro', complete with train carriage seats! |

 Wymondham Railway Station |